 - Renovation requirements or opportunities: Not all spaces will fit your vision.
-While remodeling is an option, some changes can be extremely costly, adding thousands to your start-up costs.
+While remodeling is an option, renovating a retail store can be extremely costly, adding thousands to your start-up costs.
 Additionally, some landlords are quite rigid on permissible renovations, so be sure the changes you have in mind fit into your rental contract.
 Check with your landlord if you’re unsure.

 - Pop-up shops: Since location can be tricky to navigate and securing a space generally requires a long-term commitment bounded by your lease agreement, pop-up retail can be a great alternative.
 This allows you to test out different locations without the long-term commitment.
 Think of it as dating your location as opposed to marrying it.

 Acquire adequate materials

 A lot goes into an effective retail store.
 Simply producing, manufacturing or purchasing inventory isn’t enough; instead, you need a whole store full of furniture and accessories to properly run your business.
 Common retail store supplies include but is not limited to:

 - Shelves, full-size racks, rotating racks, hanging bars, mannequins and other places to hang and display inventory

 - Hangers, podiums and other tools for displaying merchandise

 - Security tags for protecting more valuable inventory

 - Counters and display cases, including those that lock for enhanced security

 - Pricing gun, price tag tape, stickers and barcode scanners